werf/werf/docs/_includes/documentation/reference/cli/werf_render.md

             Format: labelName=labelValue.
             Also, can be specified with $WERF_ADD_LABEL_* (e.g.
             $WERF_ADD_LABEL_1=labelName1=labelValue1, $WERF_ADD_LABEL_2=labelName2=labelValue2)
-      --atomic=false
-            Enable auto rollback of the failed release to the previous deployed release version
-            when current deploy process have failed ($WERF_ATOMIC by default) -R, --auto-rollback=false
-            Enable auto rollback of the failed release to the previous deployed release version
-            when current deploy process have failed ($WERF_AUTO_ROLLBACK by default) --config=''
+      --config=''
             Use custom configuration file (default $WERF_CONFIG or werf.yaml in working directory) --config-templates-dir=''